smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: Poorest NSAs have less tree canopy

-"The city’s **poorest** neighborhoods tend to have **less tree canopy than wealthier areas**..."
+“The city’s **poorest** neighborhoods tend to have **less tree canopy than wealthier areas**…”

 #### Discussion

 A correlation matrix of poverty and canopy cover shows a negative correlation of -.34.
 In other words, places with a high poverty rate will have fewer trees, in general.

 #### Supporting Code